-- The student submits a preliminary draft of the dissertation proposal at the oral qualifying examination. - After the qualifying examinations are successfully completed, the student develops the dissertation proposal in consultation with the chairperson and other members of the Dissertation Committee. - Students proposing research with human subjects must apply to and gain the approval of the Institutional Review Board prior to submission of the proposal to the Dean. - The Dissertation Committee certifies that the proposal is finalized by signing Ph.D.
-Form #6.
+- The student submits a dissertation proposal according to the protocols of their academic area and in consultation with the Chairperson and other members of the Dissertation Committee. - Students proposing research with human subjects must apply to and gain the approval of the Institutional Review Board prior to submission of the proposal to the Dean.

-NOTE: Page length and due dates for submission of the draft of the dissertation proposal vary from concentration to concentration so please note those specifics below.
+• The Dissertation Committee certifies that the proposal is finalized by signing PhD Form #6. \NOTE: Page length and due dates for submission of the draft of the dissertation proposal vary from concentration to concentration so please note those specifics below.